Many of our patients who struggle with gynecomastia already maintain a healthy diet and a regular exercise routine. Just as […]

 What Are the Causes of Gynecomastia?

 Gynecomastia often begins to affect males in adolescence.
-The exact cause of gynecomastia is unknown, but there are a variety of factors that may potentially contribute to this condition, including:
+The exact cause of gynecomastia is unknown, and in a majority of the cases, no attributable cause can be distinguished.
+However, there are a variety of factors that may potentially contribute to this condition, including:

 - Weight loss or gain